satwik-stp/Image2Image-translation-for-Sobel-Filter/README.md

 # Getting Started

-To get started with this project: \
+To get started with this project:

 Installing the libraries:\
-`pip install -r requirements.txt`\
+`pip install -r requirements.txt`

 Creating the folder structure:\
 `python setup.py`

+Download trained model from `https://drive.google.com/file/d/1ja1ZPJsW-KW6_Jm7p9L5tkvmbx2t3aiN/view?usp=sharing` \
+and placed it in `models` subdirectory

 The main driver notebook can be found as `main.ipynb` \
 For a quick demo of the model in a web interface, `demo_gradio.py` is provided